awsdocs/amazon-vpc-network-administrator-guide/doc_source/Juniper_ScreenOs_Troubleshooting.md

 First, double\-check that you have the necessary firewall rules in place\.
 For a list of the rules, see [Configuring a Firewall Between the Internet and Your Customer Gateway](Introduction.md#FirewallRules)\.

-If your firewall rules are set up correctly, then continue troubleshooting with the following command\.
+If your firewall rules are set up correctly, then continue troubleshooting with the following command:

 ```
 ssg5-serial-> get interface tunnel.1